morisimo/kepler-gl-with-modern-build-tools/README.md

 Frontend developer tooling has evolved rapidly in recent years.
 Typescript is the new norm, and build tools like Vite and RSBuild provide a more streamlined and efficient workflow compared to Webpack.

 Redux has also significantly evolved, with the introduction of [_Redux Toolkit_](https://redux-toolkit.js.org/) and [_RTK Query_](https://redux-toolkit.js.org/rtk-query/overview).
-The lates version (2.x.x) is Typescript-first and provides a more streamlined and efficient workflow compared older versions of Redux.
+The latest version (2.x.x) is Typescript-first and provides a more streamlined and efficient workflow compared to older versions of Redux.

-This repo is intended to serve as both a starter kit for integrating Kepler.gl into modern frontend applications as well as serve as a testbed for testing the latest versions of Kepler.gl, Redux, and Typescript.
+This repo is intended to serve as both a starter kit for integrating Kepler.gl into modern frontend applications as well as serve as a testbed for testing the latest versions of Kepler.gl with Redux and Typescript.

 ## Packages